Should You Accept Cookies?

 E-commerce sites, in particular, need a way to understand their customers, what they purchase, and why.
 So the cookie was created to remember things like who you are and what you purchased.
 However, some cookies track a lot more than that, and you may want to keep some activities private.

-We’ll help you decide when it’s safe to accept cookies and when you should click “Reject All," or use tools like ad blockers to prevent third-party cookies and trackers.
+We’ll help you decide when to accept cookies, opt out, or use ad and tracker blockers to prevent third-party cookies and trackers.

 4.9